 In fact, we could reserve a batch to store the on-line VM requests.
 In that case, the reserved VMs' information is known to us.
-Therefore, we could place the VMs in a batch according to the off-line scenario.
-In that case, we could avoid the migration overhead.
+Therefore, we could place the VMs in a batch according to the off-line scenario, in which case, we could avoid the migration overhead.

-However, the batch will introduce a waiting time overhead, since we need to wait for the VMs in the batch to reach a ceratin number, and then place them together.
+However, the batch will introduce a waiting time overhead, since we need to wait for the VMs in the batch to reach a certain number, and then place them together.
 Therefore, this waiting overhead will also increase the total completion time, although we avoid the migration overhead.
 Therefore, there is a tradeoff between the migration overhead and the waiting overhead.
-Due to this, there are two batch models: user-oriented and provider-oriented.
+Due to this, there are two batch models: user-oriented and provider-oriented batch models.

-A. Provider-oriented
+4.1 Provider-oriented batch model

-The provider-oriented batch model is that we place all the VMs in the batch until it is full, as shown in Fig. 4.
-By this, the advantage of the batch could be fully utilized, and the migration overhead could be largerly reduced, which is beneficial to the cloud providers.
+The provider-oriented batch model is that we place all the VMs in the batch until it is full, as shown in Figure 4.
+By this, the advantage of the batch could be fully utilised, and the migration overhead could be largely reduced, which is beneficial to the cloud providers.
 An extreme case is that, the batch size is very large, and we place the VMs together until the total resource demands of VMs are up to the total capacity of PMs.
 In that case, it is equivalent to the off-line scenario.

 However, this waiting overhead will also largely increase the total completion time, since we have to wait for the batch to be full, and then, place the VMs together.
 Obviously, the larger the batch is, the larger the waiting overhead will cost.
-Under the on-line scenario, we do not know when a VM will arrive, and how long it will take to fulfill the batch.
+Under the on-line scenario, we do not know when a VM will arrive, and how long it will take to fulfil the batch.
 If the batch waiting overhead is too large, users will suffer the degradation of their applications' performance.
 Hence, we have another user-oriented batch model.

-B. User-oriented
+4.2 User-oriented batch model

-The performance of users' applications need to be guaranteed by the cloud provider, according to SLA.
+The performance of users' applications needs to be guaranteed by the cloud provider, according to service-level agreement (SLA).
 Therefore, the batch overhead cannot be so large as to harm the user's applications' performance requirements.
-The user-oriented batch model is that, after waiting for a certain period of time, we place the VMs in the batch no matter whether the batch is full or not, as shown in Fig. 5.
+The user-oriented batch model is that, after waiting for a certain period of time, we place the VMs in the batch no matter whether the batch is full or not, as shown in Figure 5.
 In that case, the applications' performance could be guaranteed as the users' requirements.